nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Sorts tasks in the TaskBoss by their priorities.<br>
 Format: `sort p`

-> Tasks are sorted by descending order of priority levels
+> Tasks are sorted by descending order of priority levels.

 ### 2.17.
 Exiting the program : `exit`